 Hi!!
 I’m so happy that you’re here to check out my website/ blog!
 I am thrilled to have the opportunity to share my passion for healthy living through this platform!
 You can read more about me, and my food philosophies, below!
 Please feel free to contact me anytime with questions, comments, or to just say “Hi” back!

-With a Bachelor of Science in Exercise Physiology and a Bachelor of Science in Nursing, I have spent most of my life promoting health and wellness.
-As a wife and mother of two (ages 13 and 15) it has always been important for me to encourage healthy habits at home.
+With a Bachelor of Science in Health & Fitness and a Bachelor of Science in Nursing, I have spent most of my life promoting healthy living and wellness.
+As a wife and mother of two (ages 15 and 17) it has always been important for me to support healthy habits at home.
 A big part of that is to provide home cooked meals as much as possible.

 However, here’s the reality for me… preparing meals often feels like a chore, like doing laundry or vacuuming.
 That doesn’t mean I don’t enjoy it.
 80% of the time I’m more than happy to feed everyone!
 However, the other 20% of the time…. it’s a pain in my butt… often because I don’t have the time or the energy!
 Nevertheless, we all have to eat.
 So, over the years I have learned to simplify my meals; including the meal planning and grocery shopping.
 I’ve also learned to go with the flow, take smart shortcuts and set myself up for success while being honest about how much time I’m willing (and able) to spend in the kitchen.

 I do not consider myself to be a recipe developer.
 I am more of a recipe “modifier”!
 I find inspiration in cookbooks, food magazines, and on the web.
 I’m always looking for new recipes to try… but I’m picky.
 The recipe must be easy, quick and mostly healthy.
 If not, I’ll try to modify it to suit my needs.